Judson Brewer, MD, PhD

 Friday - Sunday, 2 nights

 We are creatures of habit.
-We often find ourselves repeating habits uncontrollably, whether constantly checking social media, binge eating, smoking, excessive drinking, worrying, or getting caught up in other self-defeating behaviors that disconnect us from ourselves and others.
+We often find ourselves repeating habits uncontrollably, whether constantly worrying, checking social media, stress eating, or getting caught up in other self-defeating behaviors that lead to burnout and disconnect us from ourselves and others.
 Why are bad habits so hard to overcome?
-Is there a key to conquering the cravings we...
+When and how does willpower fail?
+Is there...

 September 8 - 15, 2017